padwasabimasala/perfect/README.md

 ```
 Exception in thread "main" java.lang.ClassNotFoundException: org.codehaus.plexus.classworlds.launcher.Launcher
 ```
 will be thrown.
-This has been fixed by adding `unset M2_HOME` to the perfect-env script.
+This has been fixed by adding `unset M2_HOME` to the export_env function in perfect-env.

 [StackOverflow Discussion](https://stackoverflow.com/questions/6305795/problems-setting-up-maven)